Renzo1/RenZo_Scanner/README.md

 The list of red flags can be found in the [starter pack repo](https://github.com/Renzo1/Security_Auditors_Starter_Pack).
 I believe this tool could be beneficial for others in the community.

 Feel free to modify the script according to your needs.
-Adding more keywords to search is as simple as copying and pasting the words into the script.
+Adding more keywords to search is as simple as copying and pasting the words into the `red_flags` array in the script.

 ## How to Use
 - Clone project local `git clone https://github.com/Renzo1/RenZo_Scanner.git`